The NANOGrav 12.5-Year Data Set: Polarimetry and Faraday Rotation Measures from Observations of Millisecond Pulsars with the Green Bank Telescope: Acknowledgements

 \section{Acknowledgements}

 We thank the double pulsar team (M. Kramer, N. Pol, R. Ferdman, A. Possenti, P. Freire) for sharing their B1929+10 data with us.
-We also thank Dr. James McKee for useful conversations regarding this work, and the anonymous referee for their very helpful comments and suggestions.
+We also thank Dr. James McKee for useful conversations regarding this work.
 This research was made possible by NASA West Virginia Space Grant Consortium, NASA Agreement \#80NSSC20M0055.
 This work was also supported by NSF Award OIA-1458952.
 The Green Bank Observatory is a facility of the NSF operated under cooperative agreement by Associated Universities, Inc. The NANOGrav project receives support from National Science Foundation (NSF) Physics Frontiers Center award number 1430284.
 Work on NANOGrav at NRL is supported by ONR 6.1 basic research funding.
 TD and ML acknowledge NSF AAG award number 2009468.
 KC is supported by a UBC Four Year Fellowship (6456).

 \textit{Author Contributions}: HMW carried out the analysis and prepared the text, figures, and tables.
 MAM helped with the development of the framework and the text.
 PAG helped with the development of the framework.
 MLJ helped with the analyses and code.
 RS assisted with the analysis and the discussion.
 All authors contributed to the collection and analysis of the NANOGrav 12.5-year data set; see \citet{12halfyr} for further details.